j-marchadier/Scrap-Dashbaord-Crypto/README.md

     coll.insert_one({"date": data_dates[i], "marketcap": data[(i * 4)], "volume": data[(i * 4) + 1],"open": data[(i * 4) + 2],"close": data[(i * 4) + 3]})
 ```

-Once all data is put in the database, the container shut down.
+Once all datas are in the database, the container shuts down.

 ### Server

-This [Server.py](server.py) code executed on our python3.7 image, is our Flask server to representing datas.
+This [Server.py](server.py) code executed on our python3.7 image, is our Flask server which represents datas.

 In the same way, we start by connecting to MongoDB, secondly we run the server Flask :
 ```python